 Taking your child with CP to the dentist can feel overwhelming.
 It’s normal to feel nervous, and children with any type of cerebral palsy may experience even more anxiety due to unfamiliar environments and communication challenges.

 To make dental visits easier, create strategies that work for you and your child.
-Talk with the dentist ahead of time to share any specific needs or concerns.
+Talk with the dentist in advance to share any specific needs or concerns.

 Ask about special accommodations, like dental chair adjustments, to help your child feel more comfortable.